Jugbot/genshin-locker/README.md

 - [x] Automatically read artifact data from the game.
 - [x] Choose artifacts based on various criteria.
 Artifacts will be locked or unlocked to make for easy disposal in-game.
   - [x] Popularity in crowdsourced builds from [Lineup Simulator](https://act.hoyolab.com/ys/event/bbs-lineup-ys-sea/index.html).
-  - [ ] Roll rarity.
+  - [x] Mainstat / substat rarity.
 - [x] Supports any screen resolution(\*).
-- [ ] Export artifacts to other popular tools such as [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer)
+- [x] Export artifacts to other popular tools such as [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer)
 - [x] Light mode for freaks.